Freddie Freeman Player Props: Dodgers vs. Nationals

-The Los Angeles Dodgers, including Freddie Freeman (.531 on-base percentage in past 10 games, 116 points above season-long percentage), take on starter Trevor Williams and the Washington Nationals at Dodger Stadium, Monday at 9:10 PM ET.
+The Los Angeles Dodgers, including Freddie Freeman (.521 on-base percentage in past 10 games, 108 points above season-long percentage), battle starting pitcher Jake Irvin and the Washington Nationals at Dodger Stadium, Tuesday at 10:10 PM ET.

-He racked up two extra-base hits in his previous appearance (2-for-5 with two doubles) against the Rays.
+He had a one-hit performance in his previous game (1-for-4) against the Nationals.

 Freddie Freeman Game Info & Props vs. the Nationals